MadaraPremawardhana/Risk-Register-Plugin---Jira/README.md

 ## 🔧 Configuration Options

-Get your free Gemini key (2 minutes):
+Get your free Gemini key:

 Go to aistudio.google.com and sign in with your Google account Click Get API Key → Create API key